- ◄Presenter Dr Heather Sequeira PhD

 Before booking a place on a workshop, please ensure that it is pitched at the appropriate level of competence for you.
-The competence leve of each workshop is listed near the top of each booking page.
+The competence level [Preliminary, Intermediate, Advanceded] of each workshop is listed on each booking page.
 The 3 different workshop levels are as follows:

 Preliminary Level Workshops

 Preliminary workshops are for people from a variety of psychological therapy backgrounds who are looking for grounding in the basic concepts or a recap.
 These courses ideal for professionals who want to develop & their practice skills to help clients with a history of trauma.
 It is also an excellent recap for advanced level practitioners.
 Whether clinicians are counsellors getting their first exposure to CBT for trauma or seasoned practitioners wanting a refresher, this will satisfy professional training needs.
 For Preliminary workshops, NO prior CBT experience is necessary.

 Intermediate level workshops are directed to trained mental health practitioners who are familiar with and able to use the fundamental principles of CBT and Relational Approaches.
 For example, practitioners are able to use formulation, identify automatic thoughts and able to help clients test these thoughts.
 To use the enhanced reliving components with your clients, practitioners should have skills in CBT and be supervised by practitioner who uses reliving as part of their own clinical practice and is competent to do so.